hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 * So the Yosemite column is `$3` and we are asking for lines where the string "coyote" is present.
 We recognize the '/string/' part from our previous command.

 As we run this command we see that the output is super messy because Parker's original file is a bit of a mess.
 This is because the default behavior of `awk` is to print all matching lines.
 It is hard to even check if the command did the right thing.
-However, we can ask `AWK` to only print the Yosemite column and the date (columns 1 and 3):
+However, we can ask `awk` to only print the Yosemite column and the date (columns 1 and 3):

 ```bash
 awk '$3 ~ /coyote/ {print $1,$3}' animal_observations_edited.txt
 ```

-This shows a great feature of `AWK`, chaining commands.
+This shows a great feature of `awk`, chaining commands.
 The print command within the {} will ONLY be executed when the first criteria is met.

 We now know basic `awk` syntax: